DapeSec/Discord-PG-Bot/docs/Quality_Control.md

 ## 3. Workflow

-1.  **Initial Response Generation**: The Orchestrator generates a candidate response from `mistral-nemo` based on the user's query, conversation history, character prompt, and any RAG context.
+1.  **Initial Response Generation**: The Orchestrator generates a candidate response from `llama3:8b-instruct-q5_K_M` based on the user's query, conversation history, character prompt, and any RAG context.
 2.  **QC Check (If Enabled)**: If `ENABLE_QUALITY_CONTROL` is true:
     a.  **Prepare QC Prompt**: The Orchestrator constructs a QC prompt, including the character details, the original user query, and the candidate bot response.
-    b.  **LLM Assessment**: This QC prompt is sent to `mistral-nemo`.
+    b.  **LLM Assessment**: This QC prompt is sent to `llama3:8b-instruct-q5_K_M`.
     c.  **Receive Assessment**: The LLM returns a structured assessment (e.g., scores for different criteria, overall score, textual feedback).
 3.  **Decision Making**:
     a.  **Parse Score**: The Orchestrator extracts the overall quality score.